 31 Facts You Never Knew About the Summer Solstice

-Did you know that the sun is NOT close to the earth on the summer solstice and it’s NOT the hottest day of the year?
+Did you know that the sun isn’t actually closer to the earth on the summer solstice, and the solstice is not the hottest day of the year?
 Here are some other facts about the summer solstice you may have been getting wrong all this time.

 When it’s summer in the north, it’s winter in the south